AngelMariyaV/Heart-Attack-Possibility-Prediction-using-Machine-Learning/README.md

-# ❤️ Heart Attack Possibility Prediction using Machine Learning (HAPP)
+# ❤️ Heart Attack Possibility Prediction using Machine Learning

 This project leverages machine learning classification algorithms to predict the likelihood of a heart attack based on patient clinical indicators and physiological data.
 Designed to aid early detection, the system processes healthcare metrics to evaluate and stratify patient cardiovascular risk.